Manu’s Menu

 • Freshly made sausages have a softer texture and a more natural flavour than many shop-bought ones.

-• Smaller portions make these sausages useful for both large family meals and casual weeknight dinners.
+• Smaller links make these sausages useful for both large family meals and casual weeknight dinners.

-• Homemade verzini freeze well, which makes larger batches very practical for future meals.
+• Homemade verzini freeze well, which makes larger batches practical for future meals.

 Key Ingredients for Homemade Verzini